Blehjo/Blehjo/README.md

 ### Hi there 👋

-🔭 I am an aspiring software engineer with a background in public health.
+🔭 I am a full-stack software developer with a background in public health.

 🌱 Currently, using github to develop and showcase my applications.